Azure-Samples/smartbulkcopy/README.md

 'tables': ['dbo.*']
 ```

-#### Copy behaviour
+#### Copy behavior

-You can fine tune Smart Bulk Copy behaviour with the configuration settings available in `option` secion:
+You can fine tune Smart Bulk Copy behavior with the configuration settings available in `option` section:

 `"tasks": 7`

 Define how many parallel task will move data from source to destination.
 Smart Bulk Copy uses a Concurrent Queue behind the scenes that is filled will all the partition that must be copied.
-Then as many as `tasks` are created and each of of those will dequeue work as fast as possibile.
-How many task you want or can have depends on how much bandwidth you have and how much resources are available in the destination.
+Then as many as `tasks` are created and each of of those will dequeue work as fast as possible.
+How many task you want or can have depends on how much network bandwidth you have and how much resources are available in the destination.
 Maximum value is 32.

 `"logical-partitions": "auto"`

 In case a table is not physically partitioned, this option is used to create the logical partitions as described before.
-As a general rule at least the same amout of tasks is recommended in order to maximize throughput, but you need to tune it depending on how big your table is and how fast your destination server can do the bulk load.
+As a general rule at least the same amount of tasks is recommended in order to maximize throughput, but you need to tune it depending on how big your table is and how fast your destination server can do the bulk load.
 There are three values supported by `logical-partitions`:

 - `"auto"`: will try to automatically set the correct number of logical partitions per table, taking into account both row count and table size